 I consider myself a little bit of an expert in Pinterest mistakes because I think I have made them all.
 The good news is that you can learn from my mistakes, fix them, and start going viral on Pinterest.

-Going viral on Pinterest was a mystery to me for a long time.
+Getting good traffic from Pinterest was a mystery to me for a long time.
 I kept doing the same thing over and over again and expecting different results.
 Shocker – I didn’t get them.
 I kept pinning and kept getting about 20 – 40 clicks a day from Pinterest.
 I thought maybe it just took time, but it had been almost a year.

 After starting to use these Pinterest tips, I over doubled my clicks in one month and over tripled them in the next month.
 Within four months, I went from 40 clicks a day to over 400 clicks a day.